rafaelfcardoso/kairo-api/docs/active/apple-authentication.md

 - **Invalid Key**: Ensure the private key file is accessible and has the correct permissions
 - **Authentication Failed**: Verify that your Services ID, callback URL, and domain settings match
 - **Missing User Info**: Apple only sends user information on the first login, handle this case appropriately
+- **OAuth2Strategy requires a clientID option**: This error occurs when the required Apple authentication environment variables are not set.
+Check your environment configuration.
+- **Invalid Private Key**: If you get key validation errors, verify that your Base64-encoded key does not have any extra whitespace or line breaks

 ## Additional Resources